All Episodes

 If there wasn't anything wrong with that crap they're cranking, why didn't they take it to Japan and let it run there first?

-Sony Corporation controls what they do in the golden ghetto.
+Sony Corporation controls what they do in the Golden Ghetto.

-Um I read an article the other day that the Japanese involved in Sony were upset about the movie because they're trying to do some sort of negotiations with the North Koreans over some hostages North Korea's been holding, and they felt like the movie was disruptive to their interests.
+I read an article the other day that the Japanese involved in Sony were upset about the movie because they're trying to do some sort of negotiations with the North Koreans over some hostages North Korea's been holding, and they felt like the movie was disruptive to their interests.

-I I don't think that the Sony Corporation in Japan actually really wanted the movie to be made.
+I don't think that the Sony Corporation in Japan actually really wanted the movie to be made.

-I actually I think it's Hollywood Liberals.
+I actually, I think it's Hollywood Liberals.

-I I I totally get that.
+I totally get that.

-They are Hollywood liberals now, the most destructive force since our enemies in World War II, more likely than not.
+They are Hollywood Liberals now the most destructive force since our enemies in World War II, more likely than not.

-The the North Koreans are not.
+The North Koreans are not.

 I will say this, though.

-That that that's quite a credible level of response by the President of the United States towards the North Koreans.
+That's quite a credible level of response by the President of the United States towards the North Koreans.

-We should not say, in fact, the Japanese are now our allies, that they have been very good to us and we have to them.
+We should not say, in fact, the Japanese are now our allies.

 And it seems the Japanese government was very upset about this movie being made when they found out what it was.